Last updated on August 25th, 2022

-This recipe for Chinese-style green beans is so easy but is packed with flavor!
-Cooked in a cast iron skillet with soy sauce, onions and garlic then topped with sesame seeds, it’s the perfect addition to a homemade Chinese dinner!
+This recipe for Chinese-style green string beans is so easy but is packed with wonderful flavor!
+Cooked in a cast-iron skillet with soy sauce, onions and garlic then topped with sesame seeds, it’s the perfect addition to a homemade Chinese meal!

-One of my favorite parts of this dish is just how versatile it is!
-From how you cook it to the spices you use, you can really customize it specifically for your family.
+One of my favorite parts of this stir-fried green beans dish is just how versatile it is!
+It is a very adaptable dish; from how you cook it to the spices you use, you can really customize it specifically for your family.

 I’ll be the first to admit that green beans aren’t top of my list when it comes to favorite veggies.
 In fact, they aren’t even in the top 5.
 But when they’re made with caramelized onions and covered in a soy-based Asian sauce, I changed my tune quickly!